 - Opera apps in the Google Play Security Rewards Program

-We invite you to participate in our Bug Bounty Programs on BugCrowd, where you can contribute to our security process ethically and to the mutual benefit of all parties.
-We currently run two programs – one public and one private, each with different scopes.
+We invite you to participate in our Bug Bounty Program on BugCrowd, where you can contribute to our security process ethically and to the mutual benefit of all parties.
+We currently run only a public program.

 If you want to report a bug without participating in our Bug Bounty Programs, or if your bug is out of scope, read the next section on submitting other security reports.